 In May 2023, the Company received a positive response from the CRA confirming that they allowed a number of its objections.
-On May 12, 2023, the Company received updated Notices of Reassessment consistent with the positive response, indicating a total refund amount of approximately \$1.9 million would be repaid to the Company.
-During the second quarter of 2023, the full amount of \$1.9 million was received by the Company.
+On May 12, 2023, the Company received updated Notices of Reassessment consistent with the positive response. indicating a total refund amount of approximately \$1.9 million would be repaid to the Company.
+During the second quarter of 2023, the Company received the full amount of \$1.9 million.